uniken-public/codelab-react-native/relid-MTD/README.md

 ---

 **🛡️ Congratulations!
-You've mastered advanced Mobile Threat Defense with REL-ID SDK!**
+You've mastered advanced Mobile Threat Detection with REL-ID SDK!**

 *You're now equipped to integrate REL-ID MTD module into applications with comprehensive threat protection.
 Use this knowledge to protect your users and their data in production environments.*